Soccer: Argentines pay tribute to Sala at special memorial

 “It’s as if he was a member of my family,” said a sobbing Lucia Torres, who lives nearby.
 “It’s something I can’t understand nor accept because it hurts so much.
 The town has been in darkness since Jan.
 21.”

+Sala’s body will be taken to the nearby city of Santa Fe for cremation on Saturday evening but his family did not give details of what would happen to his ashes.

-Cardiff manager Neil Warnock and the Welsh club’s chief executive Ken Choo are among those who will attend the funeral this weekend.
+Cardiff manager Neil Warnock along with the Welsh club’s chief executive Ken Choo and president Mehmet Dalman are among those attending the ceremony, as is Sala’s former Nantes team mate Nicolas Pallois.

 “I would like to find a responsible person... someone who says to me, ‘This happened’, but, well, it seems this was just an accident,” said Sala’s aunt, Mirta Taffarel.

-Reporting by Miguel Lobianco and Maximilian Heath; Writing by Andrew Downie; Editing by Ken Ferris
+Writing by Andrew Downie; Editing by Ken Ferris